microsoft/azure-ai-foundry-whatsapp-bot/README.md

 ## Instructions

-Referr to the **Build a WhatsApp Transcription Bot with Azure Functions, Azure AI Foundry and Azure OpenAI Whisper model: A Step-by-Step Guide** [Blog Post on Medium](https://medium.com/@eitansela/build-a-whatsapp-transcription-bot-with-azure-functions-azure-ai-foundry-and-azure-openai-whisper-8617bbaae821)
+Refer to the **Build a WhatsApp Transcription Bot with Azure Functions, Azure AI Foundry and Azure OpenAI Whisper model: A Step-by-Step Guide** [Blog Post on Medium](https://medium.com/@eitansela/build-a-whatsapp-transcription-bot-with-azure-functions-azure-ai-foundry-and-azure-openai-whisper-8617bbaae821)